About This Park

 This family friendly trail is perfect for campers and visitors, offering colorful photography opportunities.
 It includes a boardwalk that winds below the Alum Cave overhang and provides a spectacular view of the Middle Fork River.
 In places, it provides access to the river for wading and nature exploring.
 Hikers may see wildlife such as white-tailed deer, squirrels and various bird species, as well as plants such as the popular rhododendron thickets and varieties of maple, oak and pine.

 Pack up the family for a gorgeous picnic!
-Covered picnic shelters are available with water, electricity, and grills.
-The shelters can accommodate up to 50 people, are easily accessible, and have a large parking area.
-On shelter is reservable, but be sure to reserve soon, as they book up fast!
+The covered picnic shelter is available with water, electricity, and grills.
+The shelter can accommodate up to 50 people, is easily accessible, and have a large parking area.
+Our shelter is reservable online, through our state park call center or at the park headquarters.
 Weekend/holiday rental rates may be higher than weekdays.

 Town of Buckhannon